Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 6 Basics of Photography Lighting

 The word photography means “drawing with light”.
-So, we’ll take a quick look at some lighting basics before answering the question, “What is the best lighting for photography?”.
+So, we’ll take a quick look at some lighting basics before answering the question, “What is the best lighting for photography?”

 1. Start with natural light before adding flash

+This is the first lesson in photography lighting basics: make full use of natural light.
 Natural light – provided by the sun and moon – is constantly changing with the time of day and the weather.

-So, explore the effect of light – go out and shoot at different times of the day, see how this alters the images you create.
+So, explore the effect of light – go out and shoot at different times of the day, and see how this alters the images you create.
 How do the tones in the image change?

 You may find in certain situations that you need the addition of artificial light, and the most obvious tool for the photographer is the camera flash.
 Simply put, you can use it to provide a good exposure when conditions are too dark.